mariuslenerd/Bachelor-Project---Drone-Fleet-Monitoring/README.md

   * Reinforcment learning : Moving beyond simple rule-based algorithms to adaptive strategies tahat learn from patterns and improve over time.

  Our ultimate goal is to explore how drones could support real-time, adaptive traffic monitoring in complex urban environments.

+ The whole code is available in this repository.
+The official report, who granted us the maximal grade 6.0/6.0, is also available.